- Member of the Symbionese Liberation Army terrorist group in the 1970s

 - Was arrested in 1999 and sentenced to 20 years to life in prison

-On March 17, 2003, Soliah granted early release based on good-behavior credits she had earned by doing jobs at the prison.
-Four days later, however, she was re-arrested at the Los Angeles Airport after California correctional authorities realized that she had been mistakenly released due to an administrative error.
-It was determined that Soliah would not be eligible for release until March 17, 2009.
+On March 17, 2008, Olson was granted early release based on good-behavior credits she had earned by doing jobs at the prison.
+But four days later, she was re-arrested at the Los Angeles Airport after California correctional authorities discovered that she had been freed mistakenly due to an administrative error.
+It was determined that Olson would not be eligible for release until March 17, 2009, and she was in fact set free on that day.